Political positions of Donald Trump: HIV/AIDS

 In 2017, Trump dissolved the Office of National AIDS Policy and the Presidential Advisory Council on HIV/AIDS, both of which had existed since the 1990s.
-Every year on World AIDS Day—2017, 2018, 2019—Trump's proclamations have omitted mention of LGBT people.
+Every year on World AIDS Day—2017, 2018, 2019—Trump's proclamations have omitted mention of LGBTQ people.

 Religion-based exemptions

 In 2018, the Department of Health and Human Services (HHS) announced the creation of the Conscience and Religious Freedom Division.
 Its purpose is to enforce federal laws that related to "conscience and religious freedom"; that is, to enable individuals and businesses to exempt themselves from obeying nondiscrimination laws.

 In 2019, HHS granted an exemption from an Obama-era nondiscrimination regulation to a foster care agency in South Carolina.
 HHS cited the Religious Freedom Restoration Act (RFRA) as a basis for allowing federally funded Christian groups to discriminate against non-Christians.
 Later that year, the Department of Labor, also referencing the RFRA, proposed a new rule to exempt "religious organizations" from obeying employment nondiscrimination law if they invoke "sincerely held religious tenets and beliefs" as their reason to discriminate.
-In 2020, the Justice Department filed a brief with the Supreme Court in support of another foster care agency in Pennsylvania, defending the agency's right to turn away same-sex couples as part of its “free exercise of religion.”
+In 2020, the Justice Department filed a brief with the Supreme Court in support of another foster care agency in Pennsylvania, defending the agency's right to turn away same-sex couples as part of its "free exercise of religion".

 In 2019, the State Department created the Commission on Unalienable Rights to initiate philosophical discussions of human rights that are grounded in the Catholic concept of "natural law" rather than modern identities based on gender and sexuality.
-Most of the twelve members of the commission have a history of anti-LGBT comments.
+Most of the twelve members of the commission have a history of anti-LGBTQ comments.

 Education

-In March 2022 Trump said he approved of Florida's "Parental Rights in Education" bill, also known as the "don't say gay" bill by its critics during an interview with the Washington Post that occurred after the bill was signed by Florida governor Ron DeSantis, but did elaborate as to why he supports it.
+In March 2022 Trump said he approved of Florida's Parental Rights in Education bill, also referred to as the "don't say gay" bill, during an interview with The Washington Post that occurred after the bill was signed by Florida governor Ron DeSantis, but did not elaborate as to why he supports it.

 Diplomacy

 The Trump administration eliminated the State Department's position for a Special Envoy for the Human Rights of LGBTI Persons.

 In 2018, the Trump administration denied visas to the unmarried same-sex partners of foreign diplomats, even if they were from countries that recognize only civil partnership or that ban same-sex marriage.

-Richard Grenell, nominated by Trump as the U.S. Ambassador to Germany, is openly gay.
+Richard Grenell, nominated by Trump as the U.S. ambassador to Germany, is openly gay.
 In February 2019, Grenell was announced as the leader of a new campaign to decriminalize homosexuality worldwide, and he hosted a meeting with 11 European activists.
 Trump seemed unaware of the initiative when he was asked about it the next day.
 Several months later, Trump tweeted that, "as we celebrate LGBT Pride Month," Americans should "stand in solidarity with the many LGBT people who live in dozens of countries worldwide that punish, imprison, or even execute" people for their sexual orientation.
-However, that same week, the Trump administration instructed U.S. embassies not to fly the Pride flag during Pride Month.
+However, that same week, the Trump administration instructed U.S. embassies not to fly the pride flag during Pride Month.